 As with so many other businesses, the internet has had a huge impact on the travel industry—statistics show that the number of retail travel agencies has declined by 60% since the mid-1990's.

 Budget-conscious travelers can scour online travel booking sites such as Expedia and get instant access to airfares, hotels, and transportation—why have someone else book your trip?

-As the price of appliances continues to decline so does annual revenue for the appliance repair business.
-If a broken appliance is not under warranty, it makes no sense to the consumer to spend hundreds of dollars to repair a five-year-old appliance when a brand new model can be had for a few hundred dollars more.
+In the old days, refrigerators, stoves, washer/dryers and other appliances lasted for decades and were worth repairing when required.
+Now however, most appliances have a lifespan of less than 10 years and are prohibitively expensive to repair.
+If a broken appliance or television is not under warranty, it makes no sense to the consumer to spend hundreds of dollars to repair a five-year-old device when a brand new model can be had for a few hundred dollars more.